What is Private (Incognito) Browsing and How Private Is It Really?

 Private browsing is only one small step in the ever-evolving world of online security.
-While incognito mode might prevent your kids from finding out which porn sites you like, it won’t do anything to protect your personal data or give you anonymity online.
+While incognito mode might prevent your kids from finding out which restricted sites you like to visit, it won’t do anything to protect your personal data or give you anonymity online.
 Additional services and extensions, like firewalls, anti-virus, and anti-tracking software can have a positive effect on your browsing experience, both in terms of speed and security, none of them will give you the same level of privacy as a reliable VPN offers.

 If you’re serious about remaining anonymous online and protecting yourself against identity theft and other cyber threats, a VPN is the most user-friendly and effective form of protection out there.
 Just one word of warning – not all VPNs were created equal and some, particularly free packages, make you even more vulnerable than you were before.
 A VPN is the best answer to online security, but only if you opt for a reliable service with consistent performance and positive customer reviews.